AfahriOK/AfahriOK.github.io/README.md

 10. Added JavaDoc comments to functions.
 11. Removed unneccessary comments and variables.

+This artifact demonstrates an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+I used many different techniques in this project to achieve the overall goal.
+I had to design the database, the screen layouts, and the logic to combine everything and keep it secure while allowing a beginner user to utilize it easily.

+The enhancements to my database demonstrated an ability to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
+I decided to encrypt the passwords in case of a breach so that the users passwords would be hard to crack.
+Each password is generated with a random salt so that all the passwords can not be cracked using a rainbow table.
+I also added input validation to the sign up process to prevent SQL injection attacks on the database.

+I demonstrated an ability to design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+I added code comments at the start of each file to document what each file should do.
+I also added JavaDoc comments to the functions so another programmer can easily modify the code.

 ## Algorithms and Data Structures: Artifact 2 - Testing Enhancement
 ![Coverage test](https://github.com/AfahriOK/AfahriOK.github.io/blob/main/assets/img/Testing.png?raw=true)
 I chose to enhance my final project from course CS-320: Software Test Automation & QA.
 This project showcases my ability to design and test my programs using efficient techniques such as boundary analysis.
 I built this project in Eclipse using the Java programming language and Junit5 for testing.
 The goal of this project was to design and test 3 classes and their associated service class for an appointment program given a set of requirements.
 Follow the links below to download or view the files for this project.